 This document contains instructions for installing the object of the DNOS operating system.
 As a precaution, make a copy of the object media before proceeding with the installation.
-For copy procedures, refer to the $\underline{DNOS}$ Operations Guide, part number 2270502-9701.
+For copy procedures, refer to the DNOS Operations Guide, TI part number 2270502-9701.

 DNOS is a general-purpose, multitasking operating system designed to operate with the Model 990/10, 990/10A or 990/12 computers and the Business System 300, 600, and 800 series of computers.
 DNOS includes a sophisticated file management package that provides support for key-indexed, relative record, and sequential files.
-DNOS is a multiterminal system which allows several users to appear to have exclusive control of the system.
+DNOS is a multiterminal system that allows several users to appear to have exclusive control of the system.
 Job-level and task-level operations enable comprehensive and efficient use of the system resources.

 DNOS is an international operating system designed to meet the commercial requirements of the United States, most European countries, South America, and Japan.
 DNOS supports a wide range of international data terminals that permit users to enter, view, and process data in their own languages.
-This object kit includes system message files and command procedure batch streams which you can edit into a language other than English.
+This object kit includes system message files and command procedure batch streams that you can edit into a language other than English.

-For further details about the operating system, refer to the DNOS Concepts and Facilities Manual, part number 2270501-9701.
+For further details about the operating system, refer to the DNOS Concepts and Facilities Manual, TI part number 2270501-9701.

-For a list of current known problems, refer to the DNOS 1.2 Release and Update Information, part number 2234366-9901.
+For a list of current known problems, refer to the DNOS 1.3 Release and Update Information, TI part number 2234366-9901.

 Execute the System Command Interpreter (SCI) commands in this document by entering the commands exactly as they are shown.
 If there is no initial value displayed on the screen or specified in this manual for a prompt, press Return to use the default value.
-For a discussion of the SCI commands and their responses, refer to the $\frac{\rm DNOS}{\rm System}$ Command Interpreter (SCI) Reference Manual, part number $\frac{\rm DNOS}{\rm System}$ Command Interpreter (SCI) Reference Manual, as they are in this manual.
+For a discussion of the SCI commands and their responses, refer to the DNOS System Command Interpreter (SCI) Reference Manual, TI part number 2270503-9701.

+The prompts displayed at your terminal during execution of the Disk Build and Tape Build utilities may be lined up in TTY (Teletypewriter equipment) mode at the left margin of your terminal, rather than indented in VDT (Video Display Terminal) mode as they are in this manual.
 The manual format was chosen for readability; the software format was chosen for coding efficiency.

-The prompts displayed at your terminal during execution of the Disk Build and Tape Build utilities may be lined up in TTY mode at the left margin of your terminal, rather than indented in VDT mode